neurallambda/neurallambda/README.md

     memory.py            # the intermediary addressable "memory" representation stack.py             # a NeuralStack
     queue.py             # a NeuralQueue
-    symbol.py            # Helpers for projecting python objs to/from floating point tensors tensor.py            # (poor naming) the NeuralLambda and NeuralBeta classes transformer/stack.py # an experiment in adding a Stack to a Transformer
+    symbol.py            # project python objs to/from floating point tensors
+    neurallambda.py      # the NeuralLambda and NeuralBeta classes transformer/stack.py # an experiment in adding a Stack to a Transformer

 experiment/